vanderpatrick/Hackteam-6/README.md

 1. As a returning user, I want to be able to send information about events I think should be featured on the map to the site owners.
 2. As a returning user, I want to be able to view the site on a range of different devices.
-3. As a returning user, I want to be able to contact the site owners to suggest an update to the information featured on the site.
+3. As a returning user, I want to be able to follow the site owners on social media.

 ### Development Planes